-\paragraph{(Social) World Models.} Recent advances in LLMs have enabled the development of general-purpose generative world models possible.
-However, these world models have primarily focused on representing the physical state of the world \cite{xiang2024pandorageneralworldmodel, huang2022innermonologueembodiedreasoning, ding2024understandingworldpredictingfuture, liu2025worldmodelmillionlengthvideo}.
-Cognitive science research has shown that humans maintain sophisticated models of other agents' mental states \cite{sap2023neuraltheoryofmindlimitssocial, jara-ettinger2024traces}.
+\paragraph{(Social) World Models.} Recent advances in LLMs have enabled the development of general-purpose generative world models.
+However, these world models have primarily focused on representing the physical state of the world \citep{xiang2024pandorageneralworldmodel, huang2022innermonologueembodiedreasoning, ding2024understandingworldpredictingfuture, liu2025worldmodelmillionlengthvideo}.
+Cognitive science research has shown that humans maintain sophisticated models of other agents' mental states \citep{sap2023neuraltheoryofmindlimitssocial, jara-ettinger2024traces}.
 This insight has inspired the theoretical discussion of mental social world \citep{hinsz1995mental, ding2024understandingworldpredictingfuture}.
 As shown in Figure \ref{fig:social-world-model}, a social world model extends traditional world models to include representations of other agents' beliefs, intentions, and potential actions.
-Recent efforts to model social world have primarily focused on integrating symbolic representations with neural methods \cite{Dong2023CoRRPUS,martin2021thesis,zhang2025autotomautomatedbayesianinverse, sclar2023mindinglanguagemodelslack}.
-Despite their promise, these approaches these approaches are often constrained to small-scale, domain-specific settings and struggle to generalize to complex, open-ended social interactions.
-In parallel, several works have developed social simulation systems \cite{park2023generativeagentsinteractivesimulacra, 10.1145/3526113.3545616, 10.1145/3613904.3642159}, but these too are typically tailored to specific scenarios and implementations.
-Overall, existing work lacks a unified abstraction and formal framework for constructing a general-purpose social world model that can scale across diverse social contexts.
+Recent efforts to model social worlds have integrated symbolic representations with neural methods \citep{Dong2023CoRRPUS,martin2021thesis,zhang2025autotomautomatedbayesianinverse} or developed social simulation systems \citep{park2023generativeagentsinteractivesimulacra, 10.1145/3526113.3545616}.
+However, these approaches are often constrained to specific domains.